combattingbias/combattingbias.huygens.knaw.nl/docs/Team/Partners/Advisors.md

 **Prof. Julia Noordegraaf** is professor of Digital Heritage and director of the Amsterdam Center of Cultural Heritage and Identity (ACHI) at the University of Amsterdam.

 ## Hub Global Labour Conflicts
 The Hub Global Labour Conflicts provides scholars, students, activists, and other interested audiences with historical and contemporary data on workers’ collective actions.
-The project is currently expanding its scope to include data from all over the world, as well as reconsidering concepts around "labour".
+The project is currently expanding its scope to include data from all over the world, as well as reconsidering concepts around labour.
 It aims to be a central resource for freely accessible global labour conflict data.

 **Jens Aurich** is a junior researcher at the International Institute of Social History.
 For the Hub Global Labour Conflicts, he develops digital workflows for the collection of data on collective action from digitized sources.